nikolaydubina/everything-wrong-with-swiftdata/README.md

 Schema passed in `ModelConfiguration` inside `ModelContainer` will override Schema specified in `ModelContainer`.
 For example, non-versioned schema in `ModelConfiguration` will override verisioned schema in `ModelContainer` making schema non-versioned.
+Or maybe it does not override.
+It is not clear from documentation.

 ```swift
 ModelContainer(